SeyiPerfect1/Memoir/README.md

  }......
  ```
  ### Update Post
- *// updates the state of the blog from draft to published or uodate post many contents
+ *// updates the state of the blog from draft to published or uodate post many contents*
+ *//req.user must be owner of post*
  * Route: /post/:slug
  * Method: PUT
  * Header